NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsS.clean.rst

-SET does not check for the existance of the parameters (this means for example that it will not report 'bad parameter' for SET x, y), it may crash if any of the parameters is omitted.
+SET does not check for the existance of the parameters (this means for example that it will not report 'bad parameter' for SET x, y), it may crash if any of the parameters are omitted.

 **CROSS-REFERENCE**